 Welcome to the homepage of the Quantum and Nonlinear Optoelectronics Group!
-Led by Notre Dame electrical engineering professor David Burghoff, our mission is to:
+Led by UT Austin Electrical and Computer Engineering professor David Burghoff, our mission is to:

-Use quantum engineering to push beyond the limits of conventional electronics and photonics, exploiting novel phenomena to create devices that interact with the world in new ways.
+Use bandstructure engineering and nonlinear optics to push beyond the limits of conventional electronics and photonics, exploiting novel phenomena to create devices that interact with the world in new ways.

-Approach technology development from all levels, not only seeking to perform basic science and using newly-discovered phenomena to create devices, but also using those devices to create systems that seek to address the world’s key challenges.
+Approach technology development from all levels, not only seeking to perform basic science and using newly-discovered phenomena to create devices, but also using those devices to create systems that seek to address the world’s key challenges in sensing and computation.

 - Dr. Burghoff released Scientific Inkscape, a useful toolbox for editing and collating figures.

 - Our paper on ptychoscopy, a new technique for performing radiometry with combs, has been published in Nature Communications.
 Congrats to David Benirschke for spearheading this work!

 - Dr. Burghoff was awarded the ONR YIP, NSF CAREER, and AFOSR YIP awards.